Doctoral Internship in Health Service Psychology

 • Interns will provide consultation, collaboration, and appropriate documentation appropriate in assessing safety and risk factors.

-• Interns will provide appropriate crisis interventions (e.g., safety planning; assessing for hospitalization).
+• Interns will provide appropriate crisis interventions (e.g., safety planning; and assessing for hospitalization).

 • Interns will provide appropriate disposition and follow-up with crisis situations.